How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 Professional gaming is big business these days.
 The pros can earn millions of dollars a year from prize money and endorsements, but they have to put in the hours.

-One of the world’s best Fortnite players – Ninja, or Tyler Blevins to his mum, was recently quoted as saying he streams his gameplay online for others to watch a “minimum” of 12 hours a day.
+One of the world’s most recognizable Fortnite players – Ninja, or Tyler Blevins to his mum, streams his gameplay online for others to watch a “minimum” of 12 hours a day.

 But he’s not alone.
 As consumers, a recent report entitled “The State Of Online Gaming 2018” noted that those who play recreationally average more than 7 hours of gameplay a week.
 Interestingly, a survey of Fortnite gameplay found 50% of it’s participants played between 6-15 hours a week.

-So whether Fortnite pays your bills, you’re competing to qualify for the Fortnite World Cup, or you just love to box-trap kill your mates on the weekend, it’s important to understand there may be mental and physical consequences attached.
+So whether Fortnite pays your bills, you’re competing to qualify for the next Fortnite World Cup, or you just love to box-trap kill your mates on the weekend, it’s important to understand the mental and physical consequences attached.
 Consequences that may in-turn effect your Fortnite gameplay.

-So let’s work on combating these and in turn – using them to gain a competitive advantage on the lobby.
+So let’s work on conquering these and gain a competitive advantage on the rest of the lobby.

-How to Get Better at Fortnite – Beyond Playing
+How to Get Better at Fortnite Battle Royale – Beyond Playing

 Perhaps not in the traditional sense of running fast or lifting heavy, but you’re still leveraging the function of your body to achieve your goals.
 Talk to any competitive athlete and you’ll appreciate the need to do more than monotonously practice your skills.
 There’s a need to prioritize the overall health, wellness and function of your body so that you can best express yourself when needed.

-If you’ve been a part of Fortnite scrims or witnessed the final circle of the Fortnite World Cup Champions League, you’ll see some elite gaming.
-Quick edits, offensive and defensive builds, precision tracking and shooting, split-second decision-making – some truly elite mental and physical output.
+If you saw the Fortnite World Cup you’ll have seen some elite gameplay.
+Quick edits, offensive and defensive builds, precision tracking and shooting, split-second decision-making and on the fly strategy all highlights some truly elite mental and physical output.

-With this in mind, the following are tips to not only help you better withstand the physical and mental rigours of Fortnite Battle Royale, Fortnite Creative and the exciting Fortnite World Cup, but help you explore the upper echelon of your athletic gaming potential.
+With this in mind, the following are competitive tips to not only help you better withstand the physical and mental rigours of Fortnite Battle Royale, Fortnite Creative and the next Fortnite World Cup Qualifiers, but help you explore the upper echelon of your athletic gaming potential.

-Let’s try to expose and eliminate some of those hidden handbrakes to getting better at Fortnite.
+Let’s try to expose and eliminate some of those hidden handbrakes and get better at Fortnite.

 Make Your Fortnite Setup Ergonomically Sound